-Here at Survicate, we are obsessed with customer satisfaction, and you should be too.
+Here at Survicate, we are obsessed with client satisfaction, and you should be, too.
 After all, providing high-quality products, services, user experience, and customer care brings money to the bank.

-How to check if your feeling of giving the best customer service checks out with reality?
+But, how do you find out if your customers are truly satisfied?
 It's simple!
 Start sending customer surveys frequently and asking the right customer satisfaction survey questions.

-- Customer effort, while dealing with the website and the product itself
+Customer effort while dealing with the website and the product

-Simply put, a product survey is a powerful way to discover what their customers think about your products or services.
+Simply put, a product survey is a powerful way to discover what your customers think about the products or services you offer.

 Why should you care how people would describe your product?
 Because it’s an important issue when your product gets described as ‘buggy’ instead of ‘life-saving.’

-If you don’t want to give your clients any suggestions, you can use the open-ended variation of this customer survey question and ask "How would you describe our product?”.
+If you don’t want to give your users any suggestions, you can use the open-ended variation of this customer survey question and ask "How would you describe our product?”.

 Answers to any of those will show you how well you communicate your value proposition and product vision to users.
 If your goal is to provide them with the world’s most sophisticated graphics software and people describe it as ‘Paint with 1 cool feature,” it means that the communication is broken.